-Transformation of stress and strain:
+Flexural loading and Transformation of stress and strain:

+Shear and moment in beams; load, shear and moment relationship; shear and moment diagrams; flexure formula; shear stress in beams; deflection of beams.
 Transformation of stress and strain, principal stresses, principal strains, Mohr's circle for stress and strain.